Hodia FAQs

 Hodia Kids Camp

-Hodia Kids Camp will be held at Luther Heights Bible Camp this year!
+Kids Camp is held at Luther Heights Bible Camp.

 You can find the packing list here.